carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 If the kernel may use flat operations to access scratch memory, the prolog code must set up FLAT_SCRATCH register pair (FLAT_SCRATCH_LO/FLAT_SCRATCH_HI which are in SGPRn-4/SGPRn-3).
 Initialization uses Flat Scratch Init and Scratch Wavefront Offset SGPR registers (see :ref:`amdgpu-amdhsa-initial-kernel-execution-state`):

 GFX6
   Flat scratch is not supported.

 GFX7-GFX8

-  1. The low word of Flat Scratch Init is 32 bit byte offset from ``SH_HIDDEN_PRIVATE_BASE_VIMID`` to the base of scratch backing memory being managed by SPI for the queue executing the kernel dispatch.
+  1. The low word of Flat Scratch Init is 32-bit byte offset from ``SH_HIDDEN_PRIVATE_BASE_VIMID`` to the base of scratch backing memory being managed by SPI for the queue executing the kernel dispatch.
 This is the same value used in the Scratch Segment Buffer V# base address.
 The prolog must add the value of Scratch Wavefront Offset to get the wavefront's byte scratch backing memory offset from ``SH_HIDDEN_PRIVATE_BASE_VIMID``.
 Since FLAT_SCRATCH_LO is in units of 256 bytes, the offset must be right shifted by 8 before moving into FLAT_SCRATCH_LO.
-  2. The second word of Flat Scratch Init is 32 bit byte size of a single work-items scratch memory usage.
+  2. The second word of Flat Scratch Init is 32-bit byte size of a single work-items scratch memory usage.
 This is directly loaded from the kernel dispatch packet Private Segment Byte Size and rounded up to a multiple of DWORD.
 Having CP load it once avoids loading it at the beginning of every wavefront.
 The prolog must move it to FLAT_SCRATCH_LO for use as FLAT SCRATCH SIZE.

 GFX9-GFX10
-  The Flat Scratch Init is the 64 bit address of the base of scratch backing memory being managed by SPI for the queue executing the kernel dispatch.
+  The Flat Scratch Init is the 64-bit address of the base of scratch backing memory being managed by SPI for the queue executing the kernel dispatch.
 The prolog must add the value of Scratch Wavefront Offset and moved to the FLAT_SCRATCH pair for use as the flat scratch base in flat memory instructions.

 .. _amdgpu-amdhsa-memory-model: